mbflv/Esp32-Relay-Aht10-Room_Thermostat/README.md

 Goodluck!

-If this project is usefull, i like to drink a coffe together: ( paypal: flav.op.nick@gmail.com )
+If this project is usefull, i'd like to drink a coffe together: ( paypal: flav.op.nick@gmail.com )